Frames, their relatives and reproducing kernel Hilbert spaces: Preliminaries

-Frames have proven to be a useful tool in many different fields of mathematics such as signal processing \cite{nsdgt10} or mathematical physics \cite{alanga00,xxlbayasg11}.
-There is however a great variety of examples of complete systems that do not meet both frame conditions.
-Several concepts to generalize the frame property have thus been proposed.
-An upper (resp. lower) semi-frame is a complete system that only satisfies the upper (resp. lower) frame inequality, see \cite{jpaxxl09,jpaxxl11,jpaxxl12}.
+There exists a variety of interesting complete systems that do not meet both frame conditions.
+Several concepts to generalize the frame property were thus introduced and studied.
+An \emph{upper semi-frame} is a complete Bessel system, i.e., whereas a \emph{lower semi-frame} satisfies